paula-roesler/paula-roesler/README.md

-just started to dive in the parallel universe of coding and web development i'm amazed by its endless space and limitless opportunities i'm courious to get to know all the fascinating creatures out there
+just started to dive in the universe of coding and web development.
+I'm faszinated by its wide space and limitless opportunities i'm courious to get to know all the creators out there

 high interest in accessible web development currently improving my skills